 Note: The destination of this optional pre-or post-semester trip is subject to change or cancellation at any time.
 You are responsible for all costs associated with this optional trip.
 No academic credit is awarded for this trip.

 The IES Abroad staff at the Kunming Center can’t wait to welcome you.
 Located in culturally diverse Kunming, we will be there to support you when you need it.

 The IES Abroad Kunming Center is located on the campus of Yunnan University, one of China’s top research universities.
 The building is 6 stories, without an elevator.
-The IES Abroad Kunming Center shares the same floor as the student dorm rooms and IES Abroad classrooms.
-This contributes to the vibrant living-learning community for IES Abroad students, staff, and faculty.
+The IES Abroad Kunming Center shares the same floor as IES Abroad classrooms.
+This contributes to the vibrant learning community for IES Abroad students, staff, and faculty.
 There is wireless internet access in the Center space, including the classrooms, offices, and resource room.

 Features of the IES Abroad Kunming Center include: